rednaga/APKiD/README.rst

     python setup.py install
     pip install apkid

-The *yara-python* dependency is temporarily necessary to install our custom DEX Yara module.
-We're working on removing this.
+The *yara-python* clone and compile steps are temporarily necessary because it installs our DEX Yara module.
+We're working on removing this step.

 Usage
 =====